Anon Goggle Lens Guide

 When you're looking through our Anon Goggles line-up, you'll spot a few lenses listed with 'Sonar' in the name.
 This means that lens features Anon's Sonar Lens tech - created with sports optics specialists, Zeiss.
 Sonar lenses manipulate haze-causing wave lengths of blue light to enhance both definition and clarity, so you can read the snow better - especially handy when visisbility isn't at its best.

 When it's bright and bluebird

 We're a fan of the stealthy look of the Sonar Smoke and with an 7% VLT rating it's ideal for protecting your eyes on those bright sunny days.
 Anon's Sonar technology means the Sonar Smoke lens has a pinkish tint to enhance colour contrast and definition, though once it's on and you're riding, you won't notice this top-tech working it's tinted magic.
-If you prefer a neutral tint but still want that blacked-out style, the Dark Smoke lens has a neutral tint so you see colours naturally as they are, but you also get the added glare reduction and increased contrast that comes from top notch polarisation.
-It comes with the added benefit of Sonar tech, helping to protect your eyes from harmful rays on those bright days, without denting that all-important definition.
+If you prefer a neutral tint but still want that blacked-out style, the Dark Smoke lens has a neutral tint so you see colours as they are, both have added glare reduction and increased contrast that comes from top notch polarisation.

 When it's a whiteout

 The whiteout king, for when it's flatter than a pancake out there, is Anon's Sonar Sonar Infrared Lens.
 With a 57% VLT, it's only going to give you protection in the most overcast conditions, but it'll squeeze every last ounce of detail out of whatever light you can muster on those flat light days.

 For everything in between